ollieread/request-derived-context-pattern/PATTERN.md

 # Request Scoped Context

+> [!WARNING]
+> This pattern is still in development and may change in the future.

 ## Also Known As

 - **Request Context** – A general term used in many frameworks to refer to data that is available throughout a single